datchmod/OSWP-WiFiChallengeLab-docker/README.md

 sudo docker-compose up -d
 ```

-#### Optionally: Install Wi-Fi tools

-Go to the folder where the tools will be installed and execute `Attacker/installTools.sh`

 ### Attack from Ubuntu VM
 - The tools are installed and can be found in the tools folder of the root home.
 - There are 7 antennas available, wlan0 to wlan6.